 It is always wiser to have too much rather than too little space to take care of your plants.
 Before you decide on any final designs, it is advised to measure the available space to make sure there’s enough for your plants.

 Most home and garden stores have started stocking pre-made garden structures as they have become so popular lately.
 These structures can be made from metal or wood.

 You may also need a trellis (a wooden box with cross-hatched tops and sides allowing plants to grow through the gaps).

 4. Be creative

 There are plenty of different items you can use for your structure to plant in.
 Some of the things you could choose from are: hollowed out words, old shoe sorters, old water features, plastic juice bottles, mason jars and many others.

 The design needs to be unique to let you stand out from all the other gardens out there whilst still being true to yourself.
-It also needs to be something within your budget, and easy for you to use and assemble.
+Perhaps adding little features around the vertical garden or a few garden ornaments will make it specific to you, but remember it also needs to be something within your budget, and easy for you to use and assemble.